Cutting Fluids: Functions, Properties

 • It washes away the chips from the tool.

-• It prevents the corrosion of chips and machine.
+• It prevents the corrosion of chips and machines.

-• Improves dimensional accuracy and control on the workpiece.
+• Improves dimensional accuracy and control of the workpiece.

-• It permits maximum cutting speed hence the time for machining reduce and cost of manufacturing increases.
+• It permits maximum cutting speed; hence, the time for machining is reduced, and the cost of manufacturing increases.

 Properties to be possessed by the cutting fluids are

-• Cutting fluids should have low viscosity to permit free flow of the liquid.
+• Cutting fluids should have low viscosity to permit free liquid flow.

 • It should possess good lubricating properties.

-• It should have high specific heat, high heat conductivity and high h.t.c.
+• It should have high specific heat, high heat conductivity and heat transfer coefficient..

 • It should be non-corrosive to work and machine.

-• It should be non-toxic to operating person.
+• It should be non-toxic to the operating person.

 • It should be odorless.

-• It should stable in use and storage.
+• It should be stable in use and storage.

 • It should be safe.

-• It should permit clear view of the work operation.
+• It should permit a clear view of the work operation.

 Most commonly used cutting fluids for